ChrisMcDan/HCL-Training/Assignments/July/README.md

 # July
-This is the directory for all the assignments done in July.
+This is the directory for assignments 1-6 done in July.